ONS-Innovation/keh-digital-landscape/mkdocs/docs/testing/frontend.md

 The current tests include:

 - Search teams functionality
-- Tech Radar infrastructure check for AWS and GCP including projects under each provider.
+- Tech Radar infrastructure check for AWS and GCP and language check for Javascript/TypeScript and Java.
+The tests also check the relevant projects under each node.

 ## Test Implementation

 The tests are implemented in the `testing/frontend/tests` directory using the Playwright framework.
 The tests are organised into two main files:

 - `search.test.js` - Test for search teams functionality
 - `techradar.test.js` - Tests for Tech Radar.
-Currently tests Infrastructure (GCP & AWS nodes) and Languages (JavaScript/Typescript nodes) sections of the radar.
+Currently tests Infrastructure (GCP & AWS nodes) and Languages (JavaScript/Typescript and Java nodes) sections of the radar.

 ### Running Tests
 ```bash